nogibjj/Individual_Project1_jdc154/README.md

 # Netflix Movie and TV Shows Project Overview

 ## About the Project
 The purpose of this project is to generate descriptive statistics and look into trends of movie and TV show releases on Netflix over the years.
+This dataset is from [Kaggle](https://www.kaggle.com/datasets/shivamb/netflix-shows?resource=download)

 ### Summary Statistics of Movie and TV Show Release Years:
 <table border="1" class="dataframe">